-Before everything I am a wife and a Mom.
+Before everything I am a Mom.
 Most days you can find me out walking my miles with the dogs, or sprawled on the floor playing Legos and coloring with my son.
 I am a free spirit, an impossibly big dreamer, and a recovering work-aholic.
 I fill my days with pink drinks, popcorn, fuzzy blankets, my goldendoodle and my planner - these are the little things that bring me immense joy!

 I'm a creative girl boss, obsessed with wedding photography and videography.
 My mission is to provide you with a fun and stress-free experience, from the first hello to the final delivery.
 It is my strongest goal to capture authentic moments that you can relive for the rest of your life.
 Oh, and you can count on me to be on the dance floor with my camera in hand!